device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 ![](/assets/images/jsm-solution-guide/image47.jpg)

-1. **DOQL.** This text field is required to create the new object.
+1. **DOQL** This text field is required to create the new object.
 The field supports [DOQL syntax](https://docs.device42.com/device42) for complex queries, and it is also the DOQL name of the query stored in Device42.

 ![](/assets/images/jsm-solution-guide/image68.jpg)

-2. **Save.** When all the form fields are complete, click the **Save** button to save the information.
+2. **Save** When all the form fields are complete, click the **Save** button to save the information.

 ### Disable An Object to Sync